-Application procedure: Students apply to college seminars through Yale’s online Preference Selection tool.
-The system will be accessible through the individual course listings both on the Seminar Descriptions page on this site and in the Online Course Information system (OCI).
-Application for spring-term seminars will open in Preference Selection in early December; the date and time will be posted on this page.
+Application for spring-term seminars is now open and will close on Monday, January 5, at 5:00 p.m.
+Students apply to college seminars through Yale’s online Preference Selection tool.
+The system is accessible through the individual course listings both on the Seminar Descriptions page on this site and on the Yale College Preference Selection, Lottery, and Applications page.
 Applicants are strongly urged to write a statement of interest in the space provided in Preference Selection.
 Such a statement is useful to instructors in determining class admission; it has a 500-character limit.
 Students will receive e-mail confirmation once an application has been successfully recorded.

 For spring term 2015, students may enroll in only one college seminar and may apply to no more than two; choices are not ranked by order of preference.
 Students may enroll in no more than four college seminars total during their time at Yale.
 Auditing is not permitted, and graduate students are not eligible to apply.